MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 historical data and any subsequently produced historical data are retained for the specified time period.

-* **For sources, tables and materialized views:** increasing the history retention period will not restore older historical data that was already outside the previous history retention period before the change.
+**For sources, tables and materialized views:** increasing the history retention period will not restore older historical data that was already outside the previous history retention period before the change.

-* **For indexes:** if all of the underlying source, table, and materialized view historical data is available for the increased history retention period, the index can use that data to backfill as far back as the underlying historical data is available.

 See also [Considerations](#considerations).